-A contaminated medical device may lead to serious implications and risk the patient/user.
+A contaminated medical device may lead to serious implications and risk to the patient/user.
 Medical device manufacturers must ensure they have correctly identified all potential risks and contaminants and have established an appropriate cleaning methods, controls, and analysis in order to minimize contamination risks.

-In order to comply with the QSR and ISO 13485 cleaning regulatory requirements, for equipment, machinery and medical devices, a medical device manufacturer should establish a documented evidence for cleaning methods validation.
+In order to comply with the QSR and ISO 13485 cleaning regulatory requirements, for equipment, machinery and medical devices, a medical device manufacturer should establish documented evidence for cleaning methods validation.

-This article is focused on medical device glossary and classification according to the FDA, medical devices cleaning validation requirements, medical devices cleaning process, testing methods and more.
+This article is focused on the medical device glossary and classification according to the FDA, medical devices cleaning validation requirements, medical devices cleaning process, testing methods and more.

 Medical Device Definition according to the FDA

 The Federal US Food, Drug, and Cosmetic Act (FD&C Act) defines a medical device as an ”instrument, apparatus, implement, machine, contrivance, implant, in vitro reagent, or other similar or related article, including a component part, or accessory which is:

 - Recognized in the official National Repertory, or the United States Pharmacopoeia, or any supplement of them.